If you are not embarrassed by the first version of your product, you’ve launched too late.

-MVPs usually work out because their philosophy is to have conversation with potential customers again & again, over & over.
+MVPs usually work out because their philosophy is to have conversations with potential customers again & again, over & over.

 What has to be specified before building an MVP?

-As it has been mentioned above, the development of an MVP only looks easier and faster than building a fully-completed product.
-The first step of an MVP creation is to define some principle, major features of the product that will set value for it.
+As mentioned above, the development of an MVP only looks easier and faster than building a fully completed product.
+The first step of an MVP creation is to define some principles, major features of the product that will set value for it.
 Development specifications have to be comprehensive and clear to contribute positively to further project success.
 To sort out must-have functionality for the MVP, the following features have to be specified:

 - The problem, which the product is able to solve.
 It is not reasonable to develop a product without defining the range of problems it should be capable of solving.
 When a problem is specified, it’s easier to discuss the set of the essential features to embed in the initial product version.

 The process of describing features the MVP should possess should be smooth and distinct.
 For example, when you create a booking app, the core function is obvious – to provide booking.
 It has to be implemented in the MVP.
 The rest (perfect design, chatbots, etc.) is additional functions and can be done later.
 There’s no need in putting emphasis on extra features in the initial version.